Revisiting the Dirac Nature of Neutrinos in the Light of $\Delta(27)$ and Cyclic Symmetries: Summary and Discussions

 \section{Summary and Discussions}

-In the present study, we have adopted the Dirac neutrino model because of the continuing uncertainty about the fundamental nature of neutrinos.
+In summary, we have built a Dirac neutrino model.
 In this model, we have constructed a neutrino mass matrix in the framework of $\Delta(27)$ symmetry.
+We have enhanced the framework by additional cyclic symmetries, $Z_3$, $Z_7$ and $Z_{10}$.
+The $Z_{10}$ and $Z_3$ symmetries help to restrict the unfavourable terms and NLO corrections from appearing in the Yukawa Lagrangian.
+In addition, the $Z_7$ symmetry plays a crucial role in forbidding possible Majorana mass terms in the model.

-The model contains only a few flavons, and therefore it is minimal.
-We have enhanced the framework by an additional symmetry, $Z_{10}$, which restricts the NLO terms and forbids the possible Majorana mass terms.
-The model is predictive, and a single guiding parameter, $\rho$, spans the three mixing angles and the Dirac CP phase.
-The observable $\sin^2{\theta_{13}}$, lies within the experimental bound, in addition, $\sin^2{\theta_{12}}$ and $\sin^2{\theta_{23}}$ are found to be at the extreme ends of the experimental $3 \sigma$ range.
-The Dirac CP phase $\delta$ is predicted as $180^{\circ}$.
-Our model is consistent with the normal ordering of neutrino masses and it predicts the three neutrino mass eigenvalues, $m_1$, $m_2$ and $m_3$ to be in the upper bounds of $0.0265 \,eV$, $0.0279 \,eV$, and $0.0575 \,eV$ respectively.
-In addition, the upper bound on the sum of the three neutrino masses is found to be $\sim 0.1120\,eV$, which is in good agreement with the Planck's cosmological data.
-Furthermore, we have emphasized the standard parametrization of the lepton mixing matrix, which is often overlooked by model builders.
-This parametrization is important from model model-building point of view because a general unitary matrix contains nine parameters, out of which five are unphysical in the context of neutrino physics experiments.
-Therefore, we have taken special care to isolate these phases from our lepton mixing matrix to ensure an accurate mixing scheme.
+A few salient features of our model are listed below: \begin{itemize} \item The model contains a few flavons, and can explain the charged lepton mass hierarchy.
+It is predictive, with a single guiding parameter, $\rho$, dictating the three mixing angles and the Dirac CP phase, $\delta$. \item The model is consistent with the normal ordering of neutrino masses and it predicts the three neutrino mass eigenvalues, $m_1$, $m_2$ and $m_3$ to have upper bounds of $0.0265 $eV, $0.0279$eV, and $0.0575$ eV respectively.
+In addition, the upper bound on the sum of the three neutrino masses is found to be $0.112$eV, which is in good agreement with Planck's cosmological data\,\cite{Planck:2018vyg}.

+\item The model emphasizes on the \emph{standard parametrization} of the lepton mixing matrix, which is often overlooked by model builders.
+This parametrization is important from a model-building point of view because a general unitary matrix contains nine parameters, out of which five are unphysical in the context of neutrino physics experiments.
+Therefore, we have taken special care to isolate these phases from our lepton mixing matrix to ensure an accurate mixing scheme. \end{itemize}